The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: Datasets

 The second and third datasets are the co-added ACT DR5 98~GHz and 150~GHz maps \cite{Naess:2020wgi} which combine ACT observations from 2008-2018 seasons, including day-time data, and {\it Planck} PR2 \cite{Adam:2015rua} data release centered at 100 and 143 GHz.
 We refer to these two maps as \can and \caofbare, respectively, using the frequency naming conventions in Naess et al. \cite{Naess:2020wgi}.
 The CMB maps have point source and galactic plane masks, and a noise threshold cut of 45 $\mu$K, relative to the CMB, as discussed in more detail in \evepaper.
 The companion paper also includes a map of the specific regions utilized for \csbare, \caof and \can CMB and SDSS surveys.

-The use of co-added maps at two different frequencies and the multi-frequency component separated map facilitates the comparison of the extracted kSZ measurements from maps in which potential thermal SZ and foreground contamination are identified and removed in different ways.
+The use of co-added maps at two different frequencies and the multi-frequency component separated map facilitates the comparison of the extracted kSZ measurements from maps in which potential thermal SZ and other secondary foreground contributions will vary.